nicovillanueva/redhog/README.md

 If you unset the enviroment variable, they won't connect to anything and won't save their precious prime numbers.

 This can also be used to stress out the network, of course.

+## Building & Running
+The Java project is built using Maven, which packages it into a Docker image.

+- `cd` into `redhog/` and run `mvn clean package docker:build`
+- Once it's done, `cd` to where the `docker-compose.yml` file is located, and run `docker-compose up`
+- If you don't want the Redis server, just comment it out.

 ## TODO
 - Make it so that the response from `/hog` shows the numbers generated